-- 704.8.1 During at least one of the last two training days the times must be taken. - Recorded times must be given to the team captains at latest at the team captains meeting but may also be announced over the loud speaker or published on the scoreboard after each competitor's run. - 704.8.3 A competitor must participate in at least one timed training run. - In case of a fall, or stopping, or being overtaken during a training run, the competitor must leave the race course.
-Continuing on the Downhill course during the current training is not permitted.
-He may, however, move along the edge of the course to the finish. - In case of atmospheric changes (snowfall etc.) between the last training day and the day of the race, an inspection of the course may be organised for the competitors on the day of the race accompanied by members of the Jury. - 704.8.6 Whenever possible, one training run should take place at the same time as that scheduled for the race.
+- 704.8.1 During at least one of the last two training days the times must be taken. - Recorded times must be given to the team captains at latest at the team captains meeting but may also be announced over the loud speaker or published on the scoreboard after each competitor's run. - 704.8.3 A competitor must participate in at least one timed training run. - In case of a fall, or stopping, or being overtaken during a training run, the competitor must leave the race line.
+Continuing the Downhill training run is not permitted.
+He may, however, move along the edge of the course to the Finish - In case of atmospheric changes (snowfall etc.) between the last training day and the day of the race, an inspection of the course may be organised for the competitors on the day of the race. - 704.8.6 Whenever possible, one training run should take place at the same time as that scheduled for the race.

-705 Yellow Zones
+705 Yellow Flag